TogaraCode/React-concepts-in-30-seconds/Lists-and-Keys.md

 ## Keys

-### A Key is used to target and label an item in a list by giving it an ID.
+###  A Key is used to target and label an item in a list by giving it an ID.We also use keys to monitor changes in specific items in lists.